MatthewBurfitt/Path-homology-with-field-coefficients/README.md

 #### &#x1F539; Class PathHomology.Digraph(vertices = [], edges = [])

 A python class representing a digraph.
-Note, any necessary vertices are contained in an edge and not in the 'vertices' variable are added automatically.
+Note, any necessary vertices that are contained in an edge and not in the 'vertices' variable are added automatically.

 |  | Variable | Description |
 | ------------ | ------------- | ------------- |